Colitis in cats: symptoms and treatment of feline colitis 2 min read

 - Injury to the colon

 Your vet will recommend a treatment programme, depending on the severity of your cat’s condition.
-He or she will usually recommend fasting for 24 to 48 hours, then introducing a special high-fibre or bland diet.
+They'll usually recommend fasting for 24 to 48 hours, then introducing a special high-fibre or bland diet.

 While colitis can be painful and uncomfortable, it’s normally very treatable, and the prognosis is generally good.

-While it’s not possible to completely prevent feline colitis, taking the following steps may help to reduce your cat’s chances of developing the disease:
+While it’s not possible to completely prevent feline colitis, taking the following steps may help to reduce your cat’s chances of developing it:

 - Get into a regular worming routine